Articles

 How does Trainual compare to Confluence?

-5.notion| best for flexible knowledge management
+5. Notion | Best for flexible knowledge management

 Pricing

-Notion offers a transparent, tiered pricing model:
+Notion offers four pricing tiers:

 - Free: $0 for individuals and small teams.
 Includes unlimited blocks for individuals and limited block storage for teams.